ksc-fe/kpc/components/radio/demos/group.md

 ## en-US

-As with the browser's native behavior, assign the same `name` to `Radio`, which makes up the radio group.
+As with the browser's native behavior, assign the same `name` attribute to `Radio`, which is combined into a set of radio buttons.

 ```vdt
 import Radio from 'kpc/components/radio';